Exclusive Distribution Definition: All You Need to Know

 As a result, the distributor takes the risk away from the manufacturer, keeping the manufacturer's finances safe.
 However, that is only possible if the manufacturer appoints an ethical and financially stable exclusive distributor.

 If you need help with exclusive distribution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.